dhagmann/deliberation-assets/projects/volvovsky_reputation/README.md

 # where we are:

-- we have built up training for agent and buyer, and also have instructions for observer (who needs no training)
+- we have built up training for agent and collector, and also have instructions for observer (who needs no training)
 - we set up the avatar combinations for the observer rounds.

 # Next time